TheJostler/pinksalt/README.md

 It is a simple program that is the result of a thought experiment I had, it tests the idea of storing simple information into a password hash.
 DON'T ACTUALLY USE THIS IN ANY AUTHENTICATION SYSTEM🤣

-Many developers use Salted passwords to make life more difficult for a hacker trying to bruteforce passwords.
+Many developers use Salted passwords to stop hackers trying to bruteforce passwords, with known password hashes.
 A salt is a fixed length random integer appended to the end of the password before it's hashed.
 I figured why does the salt have to be random.

 If the integer at the end of the password could store useful information, this information would be stored/transported securely as the only way to retrieve the information is to know the password and to spend time bruteforcing the information!